Low-energy effective quantum field theoretic description of excitations about soliton configurations: Coherent state description

-which shows that the residue the pole $\phi_{c}(x)$ is proportional to $N$ which is the topological charge.
-Similarly if we had considered kink and anti-kink in nearest neighbourhood the topological would be zero because $(1-e^{-ika})(1-e^{ika})=2(1-\cos(ka))$ multiplied with $N_{K}$ makes the pole at $k=0$ would be removed.

-Therefore, we have proven that residue of the pole at $k=0$ in topological soliton configuration would be proportional to topological charge of the configuration.
+or in other words, $\lim_{k\rightarrow0}N_{k}$ is proportional to $N^{2}$, square of the topological charge.
+Similarly, if we had considered kink and anti-kink in the nearest neighbourhood, then the topological charge would be zero since $(1-e^{-ika})(1-e^{ika})=2(1-\cos(ka))$ multiplied with $N_{k}$ makes the pole at $k=0$ removed.
+Therefore, we have proven that the residue of the pole of $N_{k}$ at $k=0$ in a topological soliton configuration is proportional to the square of the topological charge of that configuration.